 Mary's visitation to Elizabeth is treated as a point of conflict between Mary, her parents and Joseph

 The movie treats Mary's visitation with Elizabeth as an issue of conflict between her, her parents and Joseph.
 However, it was customary for a relative to go to the home of a cousin who was pregnant to help with the chores during the last months of a pregnancy.
 In the movie, Mary's desire to visit Elizabeth is treated with opposition from her family and Joseph.
-I think it would be more likely that Mary's parents would be sending Mary to help Elizabeth who was old, rather than trying to discourage her from going to see Elizabeth.
+It would be more likely that Mary's parents would be sending Mary to help Elizabeth who was old, rather than trying to discourage her from going to see Elizabeth.
 After all, Elizabeth was the sister of Mary's mother or father, and back then extended family was very important.
-I also think Mary should have been seen helping with house chores while at Elizabeth's.
+We also think Mary should have been seen helping with house chores while at Elizabeth's.
 During the trip she doubts whether Elizabeth is actually pregnant, as if God couldn't or wouldn't do this miracle while she herself is pregnant with Jesus.

 Mary was a humble servant even while carrying the Saviour, this is in sharp contrast to the way she was portrayed as a pouting teenager with low self esteem.
 I'll grant the director the benefit of the doubt when the father of Mary says he doesn't want them to have sex before marriage.
 Kids perhaps need to hear that these days, but it is not likely that that's how the conversation went down 2000 years ago.
 And especially the tension between Mary and her parents.